Is stress linked to the risk of dementia? Our Research team decided to examine the evidence behind stress and the risk of dementia.

-These symptoms are supposed to fade away once the danger passes, but some people may find that these stressed feelings continue.
+These symptoms usually fade away once the danger passes, but some people may find that these stressed feelings continue.
 This prolonged – or chronic – stress can be very serious and have severe effects on a person emotionally, mentally and physically.

 Why has stress been linked to dementia?

 A key hormone released when you’re stressed, cortisol, has been linked to problems with memory.
-Stress is also closely linked to conditions such as depression and anxiety, which have also been suggested as factors that could increase the risk of dementia.
+Stress is also closely linked to conditions such as depression and anxiety.
+These have also been suggested as factors that could increase the risk of dementia.

-Some research has found that stress appears to have a direct impact on some of the mechanisms underlying dementia in animal models.
+Some research in animal models has found that stress appears to have a direct impact on some of the mechanisms underlying dementia.

 However, as with many things in the research world, understanding whether any of these theories are correct has turned out to be a long and winding road.